lukmuk/particle-size-distribution/README.md

-# particle-size-distribution
+# Particle-size distribution
-Fit a distribution to a histogram of a particle-size metric
+Jupyter notebook showing a way to fit a log-normal distribution to a histogram of a particle-size metric.